-Interest rate cash flow risk
+Interest rate cashflow risk

 The company does not have any borrowings and therefore the risk from an interest rate hike is minimal.
-The company does have surplus funds which it is able to place in a short-term deposit account with the company's bankers, however it does not depend on interest income and therefore the risk from interest rate changes is minimal.
+The company does have surplus funds and it continues to utilise fixed-term deposits to take advantage of higher interest rates in line with anticipated cashflow projections.